Chapter 1. Midnight memories

 “BUT I’M NOT A WORM.
 I’m human, and for God’s sake, get rid of that fancy accent.”

 “A human?
-Oh crap.
+Oh blimey.
 You humans behave so much like vermins that I mix it all up.
 But fret not, fret not.
 I come to you then with a fair deal.
 But it is your birthday.
 You say it for yourself.
 What can I get you in return for your help?”

 “You wanna know what I need?
 Well, a nice job, a condominium, jacuzzi, a GTO, and a pussy.”